realmadsci/linenoise/README.markdown

 # Linenoise

+## What's different in this fork?

+- Win32 console
+- full utf8 support (what about utf8 on windows)
+- insert control characters
+- no hints yet
+- now with multiline

+## Original README below

+Can a line editing library be 20k lines of code?

 A minimal, zero-config, BSD licensed, readline replacement.

 News: linenoise now includes minimal completion support, thanks to Pieter Noordhuis (@pnoordhuis).